sejoker/awesome-jscodeshift/readme.md

 - [js-transforms](https://github.com/jhgg/js-transforms) - Some documented codemod experiments to help you learn.
 - [rackt-codemod](https://github.com/reactjs/rackt-codemod) - Codemod scripts for Rackt libraries.
 - [coffee-to-es2015-codemod](https://github.com/Hacker0x01/coffee-to-es2015-codemod) - A set of JSCodeshift transforms that will help you transform your CoffeeScript codebase to ES2015
+- [5to6-codemod](https://github.com/5to6/5to6-codemod) - A collection of codemods that allow you to transform your js code from ES5 to ES6.

 ### Articles